Smartsheet Onboarding #3: Working with your team in Smartsheet

 1. How sharing works

-Licence type What they can do
+Licence type What they can do Cost

-Even with a Member licence, a person’s access to a specific sheet depends on how they’ve been shared on it.
-Permissions run from Admin down to Viewer.
+Where permissions are set at the individual asset level, they run from Admin down to Viewer.
 Most team members are shared as Editor or Commenter on the sheets relevant to their role.

-2. Notifications and how to manage them
+1. Notifications and how to manage them

 Managing your notification preferences